Bealby/lisa-fairfield/README.md

 - Chrome: Website renders well on all screen sizes.

 - Firefox/Safari: Website renders well on both Firefox and Safari for all screen sizes.
-The Main Header however, **Actor Lisa Fairfield**, does increase in thickness but does not affect UX overall.
+The Main Header font however, **Actor Lisa Fairfield**, does increase in thickness but does not affect UX overall.

+#### Devices

+- The Website was tested for usability on tablets and a variety of mobiles, including iPhone and Samsung.
+The results were satifying and accomplished the UX goal fort smaller devices.

 #### User Testing

 - People were asked to use the finished Website to test usability and adopt the role of an agent.
 This helped reinforce that the aims of the Website were being acheived.

 #### User Experience

 - Overall the User experience fits the objective of the UX goals.
-  The Website is highly affective on mobile devices, with contact details, as well as imagery is bold and apparant through out a User's navigation through the Website.
+  The Website is highly affective on mobile devices.
+The contact details, as well as imagery, are bold and apparant through out a User's navigation on the Website.

-- It provides information on Lisa Fairfield with an option to delve into futher information through links in `Resume` and in `Bio`.
+- It accomplished the goal of providing information on Lisa Fairfield with an option to delve into futher information through links in `Resume` and in `Bio`.

 #### FIXES